sculptor/sculptor.github.io/documentation/developers-guide.md

 1. The developer is using the DSL Editor plugin to edit the application specific `model.btdesign`, i.e. the source for the concrete model that is the input to the code generation process.
 Constraints of the DSL is validated while editing.

-2. When generating code the application specific `Workflow.mwe2` is executed.
+1. When generating code the application specific `Workflow.mwe2` is executed.
 It doesn't contain much.

-3. It invokes the `Sculptorworkflow.mwe2` which defines the flow of the code generation process.
+1. It invokes the `Sculptorworkflow.mwe2` which defines the flow of the code generation process.

-4. It starts with parsing the `model.btdesign` file using the XText parser.
+1. It starts with parsing the `model.btdesign` file using the XText parser.
 Constraints of the DSL are checked.

-5. The DSL model is transformed into a model of the type defined by the `sculptormetamodel.ecore` meta model.
+1. The DSL model is transformed into a model of the type defined by the `sculptormetamodel.ecore` meta model.

-6. Constraint validation is performed.
+1. Constraint validation is performed.

-7. The model is transformed again.
+1. The model is transformed again.
 Now it is actually modified to add some default values.

-8. Constraint validation again.
+1. Constraint validation again.

-9. Now the actual generation of Java code and configuration files begin.
+1. Now the actual generation of Java code and configuration files begin.
 It is done with code generation templates written in [Xtends template expressions](http://www.eclipse.org/xtend/documentation.html#templates).
 The templates extract values from the model and uses [Xtend extension methods](http://www.eclipse.org/xtend/documentation.html#extensionMethods) and Java helper classes.

-10. Properties of technical nature, which don't belong in the DSL or meta model, are used by the templates and the helpers.
+1. Properties of technical nature, which don't belong in the DSL or meta model, are used by the templates and the helpers.

 ## Generator Properties

 There are a many things that can be easily customized with properties.
 The default properties are defined in `default-sculptor-generator.properties` in [`sculptor-generator-core`](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core).
 You can override these properties by defining them in `sculptor-generator.properties` and `sculptor-gui-generator.properties`.

+Properties used in multiple `sculptor-generator.properties` within the same project can be defined in a single place - in `common-sculptor-generator.properties`.
+This properties file is similar to `default-sculptor-generator.properties` (which is shipped with Sculptor) but it's defined once within your project.

 You only have to define the ones that you need to change.

 Sculptor will look for properties in the following order:

 1. `System.properties` (only intended for temporary tests)
-  2. `sculptor-gui-generator.properties`
+1. `sculptor-gui-generator.properties`
-  3. `sculptor-generator.properties`
+1. `sculptor-generator.properties`
+1. `common-sculptor-generator.properties`
-  4. `default-sculptor-generator.properties`
+1. `default-sculptor-generator.properties`

 ### Project Nature